-- Admission fees were last amended in 2017. - For the 2022/23 winter season, the Mammoth Ice Rink will be operating in the Community Recreation Center. - Admission/lesson fees increased by 10-15% - Mammoth Lakes Youth Hockey (MLYH) Season Pass is calculated at a 20% discount from the Youth Season Pass fee. - Facility/tournament rental fees increased by 10%. - Introduced new curling sheet fee.
+- Admission fees were last amended in 2017. - For the 2022/23 winter season, the Mammoth Ice Rink will be operating in the Community Recreation Center. - Admission/lesson fees increased by 10-15% over the 2017 fees. - Mammoth Lakes Youth Hockey (MLYH) Season Pass is calculated at an approximately 20% discount from the Youth Season Pass fee. - Facility/tournament rental fees increased by approximately 10% over the 2017 fees. - Introduced new curling sheet fee.